-That night we had a music and poetry event at our church and Aidan was ready to make her community debut.
+That night we had a music and poetry event at our church and Liam was ready to make her community debut.
 She put on her new pink romper, glittery rainbow high tops and walked into the U with all the confidence in the world.
-We did this without warning and a few people had to do a double take but were quick to engage Aidan who proudly told everyone “I’m a girl.”
-We sat in the choir loft with my best friend who is also the love of Aidan’s young life and I cried as I watched Aidan and Michael dancing with abandon.
+We did this without warning and a few people had to do a double-take but were quick to engage Liam who proudly told everyone “I’m a girl.”
+We sat in the choir loft with my best friend who is also the love of Liam’s young life and I cried as I watched Liam and Michael dancing with abandon.
 That night she decided that it felt so good to be herself that she wanted to be a girl at school, too.

 The next day she donned her boy clothes and was off to XN’s (my ex-husband’s) house.
 When I picked her up from school the following day I asked to speak with her teacher.
 I told her that Liam has come to us and told us she is actually a girl, that we have gone shopping for girl clothes, and that she would really like to start presenting as a girl at school.
 The teacher was immediately supportive and said that she would keep an eye on things the next day.

 Tuesday morning, Liam picked out her outfit, the same tee as before but with leggings of the same dino print because it was too cold for the skort.
 We talked about how the other kids might poke fun and that they would probably have questions.
 Before we left the house, she said “I will be okay, Mama.
 I just have to tell them this is who I am and I’m proud to be me.”
 Tears welled up in my eyes as I tried to grapple with releasing my child to a place I couldn’t protect her in but they were also tears of pride for being the mom of this incredibly brave child.